New Customer? Get Gold or Silver at Spot!

 The 100th Anniversary of Ulysses S Grant’s Birth

-(Grant’s Birthplace in Point Pleasant, Ohio, restored through the sale of Grant Memorial coins.)
+(Grant’s Birthplace in Point Pleasant, Ohio, was restored through the sale of Grant Memorial coins.)

-Laura Fraser, pleased at being selected to design the coins, went to work immediately.
-She created models for both the half dollar and the one-dollar gold coin that were identical, except in naming the denomination.
+Laura Fraser created identical models for both the half dollar and the one-dollar gold coin, differing only in the denomination.
 The full Commission of Fine Arts committee approved both models.
 Fraser based the portrait on a Matthew Brady Civil War photograph of Grant.

 (One of many photographs of Grant taken by Brady.)